wangzivector/HybridGen/README.md

 --batch-size 16 --tra-batches 500 --epoches 100 \
 --val-augment --val-batches 128 --tta-size 4
 ```
-After training, the network weights and log files are stored in `output/`. this weights can be used in the evaluation.
+After training, the network weights and log files are stored in `output/`. the weights can be used in the evaluation.

 ## 4. Evaluation of tipdirCNN
 To show the inference of fingertips, using the dataset images: